ycpoon/ycpoon.github.io/_pages/collegeprojects.md

   - /collegeprojects
 ---

-&nbsp;

 ## Table of Contents

 -------------------------------
-Click on any of the following project titles to be directed to its descriptions:
+Click on any of the following project titles to be directed to its description:
 - [MIPS R10K Style Out-of-Order Processor (EECS 470)](#mips-r10k-style-out-of-order-processor-eecs-470)
 - [Attention Unit for Resource-Constrained Architectures (EECS 570)](#attention-unit-for-resource-constrained-architectures-eecs-570)
 - [SpecNN: Hardware Accelerator for kNN (EECS 573)](#specnn-hardware-accelerator-for-knn-eecs-573)